HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 DX Search v2 supports currently the following aspects:

-- Configuration of Content Sources and Crawlers via the REST API
+- Configuration of content sources and crawlers using REST API
 - Crawling multiple Data Sources (JCR, WCM, Portal)
 - Adding, Modifying and Deleting documents in the indexes via the REST API
 - Search queries using the [OpenSearch Query Syntax](https://opensearch.org/docs/latest/query-dsl/) via the REST API